rpearce/rpearce/README.md

 ### What am I up to?

-* 💅 working on theming
+* 💅 working on theming my personal site as part of something larger 🤓
 * 🌱 learning Go & Elixir!

 ### What have I done recently?